liberocks/clinic-os/README.md

 - The admin then sends the form to the patients.
 To do this, go to the anamnesis page and click on the "Share" button.
 A modal will open where you can select the patients by email to whom you want to send the form.
 Once you click the "Send" button, the form will be sent to the patients.
 - In the admin's anamnesis page, you can see the list of forms that have been created, along with their title, description, and other details.
 - On the patient's side, they will see the list of forms that have been sent to them.
 They can then click on a form to start answering the questions.
 Once they are done, they can click the "Submit" button.
 - The admin can then see the responses in the anamnesis page.
 To view the responses, go to the anamnesis page and click on the "View Responses" button.
 This will open the anamnesis detail page, where you can switch the tab from "Editor" to "Submission" to see the responses from the patients.
 On this page, you will find a table that contains the responses of the patients.
+Because the responses are stored in a JSON format, I made a modal to show the prettified JSON data.
+This can later be improved in a table view or other visualization.

+## State Management

+The frontend is almost completely stateless because every time the user requests data, the backend will send them the latest data (cached in Redis if there is no change).
+Exceptions are made in the following areas:
+- When the patient signs in, I store the access token in the cookies and store the patient's name and email in local storage.
+The data in the local storage will be rehydrated when the patient open the app and put in the user context.
+This way all pages that need the user data can access it by using simple hooks.
+- When the patient submits the form, the form data will be stored in the form ref and sent to the backend when the patient clicks the submit button.
+- Managing the drag-and-drop experience is a bit tricky because there is a lot of state that needs to be maintained and the structure of the components is nested.
+To avoid complexity by using props drilling, I use React Context to manage the state of the drag-and-drop experience.
+This way, child components can access the state without having to pass props from the parent component.
+- The state management for non-complex components is managed using simple React Hooks.

 ## Running on your local